djhanus/sendy-api-utility/README.md

-# Sendy API Sandbox
+# Sendy API Utility

+A simple utility for testing the Sendy API connection and endpoints.
+A prototype tool that serves as a foundation for creating a potential analytical dashboard plugin for Wordpress.

 [https://sendy.co/api](https://sendy.co/api)

 ### API Endpoints

-- `your-sendy-url/api/subscribers/active-subscriber-count.php` - Gets subscriber count
-- `your-sendy-url/api/campaigns/get-campaigns.php` - Gets campaigns list
-- `your-sendy-url/api/campaigns/summary.php` - Gets campaign stats
-- `your-sendy-url/api/subscribers/subscription-status.php` - Checks subscriber status
+- `/api/subscribers/active-subscriber-count.php`
+- `/api/campaigns/get-campaigns.php`
+- `/api/campaigns/summary.php`
+- `/api/subscribers/subscription-status.php`

-How to run:
+### How to run:

 `php -S localhost:8080`